-At about 4 o’clock on a Thursday afternoon a crowd assembled on London Bridge, and watched in astonishment as men wearing life preservers jumped into the river from a boat at Old Swan Stairs.
-They floated on the tide down through the centre arch of the bridge, and on down to Gun Dock at Wapping, all the while demonstrating freedom of movement by smoking pipes and playing the flute and the French horn.
+At about four o’clock on a Thursday afternoon a crowd assembled on London Bridge and watched in astonishment as men wearing life preservers jumped into the river from a boat at Old Swan Stairs.
+They floated on the tide down through the centre arch of the bridge and on down to Gun Dock at Wapping, all the while demonstrating freedom of movement by smoking pipes and playing the flute and the French horn.

-The second, and scarcely credible, turn in the story took place some years later, on Wednesday the 15th of June 1820, shortly after the Prince Regent’s accession.
-The occasion was a levée held at the new King’s palace in Pall Mall.
+The second, and scarcely credible, turn in the story took place some years later, on Wednesday 15 June 1820, shortly after the Prince Regent’s accession.
+The occasion was a levee held at the new King’s palace in Pall Mall.

 Quite why Sackville-West effected this subterfuge is not known.
 Could it be that freemasonry played a part?
 London Overlooked is not able to comment, beyond pointing out that the 5th Earl’s eldest son, the Viscount Cantelupe, was a member of two lodges.
-Was his father a Mason too?
+Was his father also a Mason?

-Bogus or not, the knighting of Dr Daniel was a fait accompli, and could not be undone.
-When he next appears in the newspapers, as a candidate in a Grantham election, he is “Sir Francis Colombine (sic) Daniel”, and his memoir is the memoir of “Sir F. C. Daniel, Knt.
-M. D.”.
-However, not everyone was convinced.
-Charles Dibdin the younger, for one, who had presided over Sadler’s Wells at the time of Daniel’s aquatic exhibition, dismissed him as an incurable self-publicist who received the knighthood by “attaching himself to the queue at an investiture”.
+Bogus or not, the knighting of Daniel was a fait accompli and could not be undone.
+When he next appeared in the newspapers, as a candidate in a Grantham election, he was ‘Sir Francis Colombine (sic) Daniel’, and his memoir is the memoir of ‘Sir F. C. Daniel, Knt.
+M. D.’.

 The Gazette made up its mind that Daniel was merely a quack.
 Which is ironic, given that the medical board had reportedly been founded precisely to rid London of quackery!